ninoseki/uv-dynamic-versioning/README.md

 __version__ = importlib.metadata.version(__name__)
 ```

-The second trick may fail if a package is installed in editable mode.
-Setting a fallback for `importlib.metadata.PackageNotFoundError` may be a workaround.
+This trick may fail if a package is installed in [development mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html).
+Setting a fallback for `importlib.metadata.PackageNotFoundError` may be a good workaround.

 ```py
 import importlib.metadata